 Some loans come with a balloon payment, loans such as mortgages, and commercial ones.

-You must understand the structure of your loan as well as what happens when the payment of a balloon is due so that you can avoid financial surprises while paying it off.
+You must understand the structure of your loan and what happens when the payment of a balloon is due so that you can avoid financial surprises while paying it off.

-Most people become comfortable with the minimum payments on a balloon loan; afterward, they scramble to do refinancing when the balloon payment is due.
+Most people become comfortable with the minimum payments on a balloon loan; afterward, they scramble to refinance when the balloon payment is due.

 A balloon payment refers to a more massive amount that one makes at the end of the term to pay off a loan.